mkram01/EPI563-SpatialEPI/docs/07-disease-mapping-4.md

 * For producing spatially continuous (typically *raster*) surfaces representing disease risk.
 This is the application most consistent with disease mapping, where the purpose is to describe spatial heterogeneity in disease *intensity* or risk.
 * For summarizing point-referenced resources (e.g. retail food outlets; health care clinics; toxic emitters; etc) as an *exposure surface*.
 This strategy is an alternative to calculating custom distances between each event point and every other resource or exposure.
 Instead, the kernel density surface summarizes the *average exposure* to all resources at any given point in space.
 * For smoothing and summarizing data measured at an areal or polygon unit.
 While KDE is optimized for point data, it is possible to extend it to smoothing any data (exposure, covariate, or health outcome) measured or reported at an ecologic areal unit.
 * Building on the extension of KDE to polygons, we can summarize social or economic *exposure surfaces*.
 This is a useful way to extend socio-economic-cultural measures that might be available at census geography to represent them as not only contained within specific boundaries, but as being explicitly spatially situated.
+See tutorial in [this eBook appendix](#kde-extract).

 :::{.rmdcaution data-latex="{caution}"}